BarRaider/obs-websocket-dotnet/README.md

 See the `TestClient` project for a working example.

 # v5 Updates
-Initial version supporting OBS Websocket v5 is now in master branch and an nuget version is in Beta (must select "Include Prerelease" in nuget).
+NOTE: As OBS Websocket v5.0 is not backward compatible with 4.9.x, neither is the .Net version.
+What's new in v5.0.0.1:
+* Each event now has a dedicated EventArgs class.
+This will break the previous event signature
+* Finished adding all v5 methods
+* `Connect()` function is now obsolete, use `ConnectAsync()` instead.
+* Additional bugfixes and stability fixes

 Please report issues/bugs via the [Issues Tracker](https://github.com/BarRaider/obs-websocket-dotnet/issues) or discuss in our [Discord](http://discord.barraider.com)

 ## Dev Discussions
 **Discord:** Discuss in #developers-chat in [Bar Raiders](http://discord.barraider.com)